umayrh/sketchy-polytopes/python/sparktuner/README.md

 ## Setup, build, and usage

-This package assumes that Apache Spark is installed.
+This package assumes that Apache Spark is installed, and the following environment variables have already been set: `SPARK_HOME`, and, optionally, `HADOOP_CONF_DIR`.

 `gradle build` should install all dependencies (including projects-specific ones in requirements.txt), and run tests.